 The Measurement Problem (And How to Think Around It)

-The honest reason most retailers underinvest in radio isn't that it doesn't work.
-It's that the results are harder to trace than a Facebook conversion pixel.
 A customer who heard your ad on the way to work, thought about it for two weeks, and walked in on a Saturday doesn't generate a click path.

 The retailers getting the best results from radio in the Treasure Valley are the ones who've accepted that some of the value is real but not easily trackable, and who've run long enough to see the pattern in their own numbers.